 So the net effect of the weapon would appear to be the exact opposite of the intention in launching it.

 The key targets of Stuxnet were Siemens PLCs, and Siemens is NOT happy about it, having expended considerable of its own resources in investigating and dealing with both the problem and its fall-out.
 The company has now provided all of its customers a Stuxnet detection and removal tool, even though Stuxnet will not do anything with Siemens PLCs that are not precise configuration copies of those PLCs used in Iran’s nuclear program.
 Those PLCs have only two vendors: one company in Iran, and one company in Finland (Vacon).
 Siemens has since 1945 been a reliable friend of German and US intelligence; it’s safe to say that, at the moment, the CIA is at the top of Siemens’ s—t list.
+It also was not lost on the American company Microsoft that the virus used its Windows operating system and Office software to do its migrating.

 The approach used by Stuxnet can also be used to so target other specific equipment – or, with broader instructions, ALL such PLC-directed equipment.
 It just depends on how tightly or broadly the target is defined within the software.
 In modern society, everything electric is told what to do by PLCs, and literally EVERYTHING depends on electric energy in one way or another.